ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 The server variable will allow you to interface with your VST server.<br/>
 The settings variable lets you use external paramaters to configure your hardware interface.

-Now get the enabled variable in order to be able to active and deactivate your interface from the VST server's web frontend:
+Now get the enabled variable in order to be able to active and deactivate the code on your interface from the VST server's web frontend:

 ```
 exports.enabled = settings('enabled');

+if (exports.enabled){

+    // Code executed when your robotic addon is enabled

+}

 ```

 At this point, lets check if your robot interface is being detected by the VST server.
 Open the terminal, go to your server folder and run the server by typing: